Patricia Duda, RN 9th grade clinic Marguerite Lerro, RN 10th-12th grade clinic

 We are here as healthcare providers in the school setting.
 We assess sick students, provide first aid for injuries, attend to emergencies, promote safety and wellness for students and staff, and maintain students' health and immunization records to name a few of our duties.
 We value education and will encourage students to remain in school or class unless they have a communicable illness that prevents them from attending school per KISD policy.

-Tattoos and piercings should be cared for at home and are not a reason to leave class to come to the clinic.
+Tattoos, piercings and false eye lashes should be cared for at home and are not a reason to leave class to come to the clinic.

 Teachers are given a supply of band aids and minor cuts and abrasions can be washed with soap and water, covered with a band aid in class if a sink is available, or in the restroom.

 Students who wear contact lenses should carry their own lens solution and should always have a contact case with them.

 Personal Sanitary items should be provided by the student.
 We do carry these items in the clinic; however, they are to be used for emergencies.
 Please assist your child in planning ahead.

 Athletes who need assistance related to an injury that happened during athletics should see the athletic trainer during their athletic period, or before/after school.

 - Students must have a pass- It is important that their teacher knows where they are and so they won't be marked unexcused from class.